-It's a time of transition, in the weather, the political landscape (item #1), and the media (#5), so thanks for stopping by for my Friday column.
-Your thoughts and tips are always welcome, and you can follow me all week long on the twitters.
+Happy Budget Week, and thanks for stopping by for my weekly column.
+Your tips and thoughts are always welcome at idonnis (at) ripr (dot) org, and you can follow me all week long on the twitters.
 Let's get to it.